Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 Yes!
 (Score:2)

 Apparently the answer according to Slashdot is Mozilla can suck balls no matter what they do.
 They fix the slowness and now everyone bitches about broken extensions.
 I get it, everyone is butt hurt about Firefox 3.5 not lasting one hundred millions years.
 Seriously, FF 57 is faster, extensions, no wait let me correct that, NoScript is coming and it'll be even faster.
 It doesn't use the abomination that is XUL.
-But no, the massive tectonic changes that everyone wanted back in 3.5 days, those *finally* g
+But no, the massive tectonic changes that everyone wanted back in 3.5 days, those *finally* get done and (right now) everyone just bitches about NoScript.
+Color me unsurprised that the comment section over at Slashdot just becomes a "Why I hate _____" section.
+Because that's all Slashdot is now, a forum for people to tell other people why they hate whatever free technology they've been giving with zero effort on their part.
+How whatever this new shiny thing will never compare to whatever thing it was meant to replace that was invented oh so many moons ago.
+It's clearly a violation of whatever made up principals our Luddite collective deemed to be the gospel so many years ago.

+I mean, dang.
+It's damned if you do and damned if you don't on Slashdot.
+Mods, I await your flamebait scores, but its like everyday this place descends further into old tech guys yelling at each other about the good old days.

 The Luddites had very good reasons to hate the industrialization that threatened their culture, economy, and way of life.
 Their opponents were brutal and made inferior textiles with a high human cost.
 The Luddite rebellion failed, and the horrible treatment of textile workers has continued pretty much unabated to this very day.
 It's a silly thing to trot out when "progress" has more steps back than forward.